 Cybersecurity, Cybercrime, Privacy, and the Law.
 Protect Yourself, Your Family, Your Firm, and Clients (2023)

 On Friday October 13, 2023 from 9 a.m. to 4:30 p.m.
 ET John Bandler will present valuable knowledge about cybersecurity, cybercrime, privacy, law, and professional responsibilities for attorneys.
-It is live and hosted by Franciscan University in Steubenville, Ohio.
+It is live, in person, and hosted by Franciscan University of Steubenville, Ohio.

 Attorneys will earn 6 CLE credits (continuing legal education, approved for OH, PA, WV).